mb-BCA/NetDynFlow/README.md

+> DEPRECATED PACKAGE.
+NetDynFlow is being maintained but no longer developed.
+The functionalities of NetDynFlow are superseded by [SiReNetA](https://github.com/mb-BCA/SiReNetA), which generalises the same type of network analyses but accounts for different underlying propagation models.

 # NetDynFlow

-A package to study complex networks based on the temporal evolution of their Dynamic Communicability and Flow.
+*A package to study complex networks based on the temporal evolution of their Dynamic Communicability and Flow.*

 Graph theory constitutes a widely used and established field providing powerful tools for the characterization of complex networks.
 However, the diversity of complex networks studied nowadays overcomes the capabilities of classical graph metrics (originally developed for binary adjacency matrices) to provide with information to understand networks and their function.
 Also, in several domains, networks are often inferred from real-data-forming dynamic systems and thus, their analysis requires a different angle.
 The tools given in this package allow to overcome those limitations for a variety of complex networks, specially those that are weighted and whose structure is associated with dynamical phenomena.